The Advantages and Disadvantages of an Intranet

 What is an Intranet?

+Businesses of all sizes use intranets in their daily operations, as they serve as hubs for employees to upload files, view company announcements, and send messages to other employees.
 In fact, according to the State of the Intranet and Future of Employee Technology report by Simplr, nearly nine in ten respondents, or 87%, agree that intranets facilitate strong communication in the workplace.
 This cements its role in fostering a sense of community and employee involvement.

 Key Features of an Intranet

-Advantages of Using an Intranet
+What Are the Advantages of Using an Intranet?

 1. Improves Internal Communication